lmitechnologies/Gadget_Inspection_Template/gadgetapp/README.md

 ## Initialize the Database

 The Gadget App relies on information from in the database from the other services in the Gadget.
 If that information isn't there the Gadget App will run init_db.py to initialize the database.
 It will need to create instances of sensor, pipeline, and automation configs for each instance of each of those services in the system.
 The instance names must also match the instance names of the services.
 It wil also need create instances of runtime status for each of the services.
 By default, it is setup to initialize a single sensor/pipeline gadget.
 Using a Gocator and with the pipeline and automation service name set to *gadget-pipeline* and *gadget-automation*.
-If those names change or there are more sensors/pipelines added to the system those will have to be added.
+If those names change, or there are more sensors/pipelines added, it will have to be updated.

 ## Runtime Status